Are Skinks Venomous?

 One common defense mechanism among skinks is their ability to shed their tails when threatened.
 This behavior, known as autotomy, allows them to escape from a predator while the detached tail continues to wriggle, distracting the attacker.
 The lost tail can later regenerate, although the regenerated tail is often not as long or well-formed as the original.

-Skink Secretions
+Skink Poison

 While skinks are not generally considered highly venomous or dangerous to humans, some species have developed specialized skin secretions that can be mildly irritating or toxic to potential predators.
 These secretions serve as a defense mechanism to deter predators and are often produced in specialized glands, such as cloacal or scent glands.
 Here's some more information about the potentially toxic skin secretions of skinks: